textpattern/textpattern.github.io/setup/multi-site-installation.md

 * **admin**: Store site-specific admin-themes or non-standard plugins (e.g. if loading plugins from files using ied_plugin_composer) in this folder.
 * **private**: This folder is not accessible from the web and contains only `config.php` as standard.
 You can use this folder for items that should stay out of sight, such as database backup files, custom site templates (e.g. using flat-file plugins), source files that are compiled and internal setup notes.
 * **public**: This folder is accessible from the front end.
-Use it for your site’s file uploads, image uploads and themes.
+Use it for your site's file uploads, image uploads and themes.
 Place all your relevant site assets in this folder, such as css and javascript files, logo/ui assets and web/icon fonts.

 ## Alternative multi-site scenarios